sykesjs/leadership/interview_questions.md

 # Interview Questions

 ## Instructions
-These questions are given to candidates and completed in writing before the actual interview.
+These questions are given to candidates before the actual interview.
+Candidates provide written responses to the questions.
+Interviewers read and prepare for the in person interview based on the written responses.
 Considered answers are better than off the cuff responses.

-A few items of explanation:
+By way of  explanation:
 * We call small teams "pods"

 ## Questions